Client: Kier (for Canal & River Trust)

 PortaDam is widely used on the nations canal network for both planned and emergency works and in this case, quickly helped to minimise further damage to the canal, wildlife and boats.

 “We have experience working on emergency breaches and our quick response was vital in order to minimise further damage.
-OnSite Central’s rapid installation of PortaDam allowed us to stem the breach quickly, allowing CRT to protect the fish and wildlife from further impact, whilst re-floating and moving the stranded boats. ”
+OnSite Central’s rapid installation of PortaDam allowed us to stem the breach quickly, allowing The Trust to protect the fish and wildlife from further impact, whilst re-floating and moving the stranded boats. ”

 Lloyd Bluss , Project Manager, CPC Civils